Manhattan Murder Mystery

 Manhattan Murder Mystery is a 1993 American black comedy mystery film directed by Woody Allen, which he wrote with Marshall Brickman, and starring Allen, Alan Alda, Anjelica Huston, and Diane Keaton.
 The film centers on a married couple's investigation of the death of their neighbor's wife.

 The film began as an early draft of Annie Hall, which Allen co-wrote with Brickman.
-Eventually, the script evolved and principal photography took place in 1992, in the titular city.
-It was released in August 1993 to positive reviews.
+Eventually, the script evolved and principal photography took place in 1992 in New York City.
+It was released by TriStar Pictures on August 18, 1993 to positive reviews.
 Keaton was nominated for a Golden Globe Award for Best Actress – Motion Picture Comedy or Musical.
 This film marked the eighth and final collaboration between Allen and Keaton.